ewenme/understatr/README.md

 ## Install

 `understatr` is not likely to be submitted to CRAN.
-Get it from GitHub:
+Get the latest development version from GitHub:

 ``` r
 remotes::install_github('ewenme/understatr')